A Complete Guide To The Fannie Mae HomeStyle Loans for Renovations

 Home Equity Loans

-Home Equity Lines of Credit (HELOCs) are better for small projects done over time.
-With a HomeStyle loan, all work must be completed within a year, so if this timeline doesn’t work for you and your family, it may be better to use home equity.
+Home Equity Lines of Credit (HELOCs) are better for small projects done over time as they allow you to borrow only what you need when you need it, much like a credit card.
+You’ll only pay interest on what you borrow and can withdraw from your line of credit as needed until your project is finished.
+With a HomeStyle loan, all work must be completed within a year, so if this timeline doesn’t work for you and your family, it may be better to use home equity to fund the project.

-Preferable when your loan balance and the repairs won’t cost more than 80% of your home’s value and you don’t want the hassle of having the bank in the middle of your home renovation project.
+HELOCs are ideal when your loan balance and the repairs won’t cost more than 80% of your home’s value and you don’t want the hassle of having the bank scrutinizing your home renovation project.

 The Bottom Line